 For more than 65 years, Jack Boul has been one of the premiere artists in the Washington area, employing his exceptional talents in painting, monotype, and sculpture to convey a deeply poetic sensibility.
 With restrained eloquence, his small-scale works capture timeless elements of our visible world.
 Landscape fascinates him, from the bucolic cow pastures of Maryland to the beachscapes of North Carolina.
-Yet, he is as attracted by the inherent poetry of a gritty cityscape as he is to the countryside.
+Yet, he is as attracted by the inherent poetry of a gritty cityscape as he is to the countryspainting of Entrance to the El from 1988ide.
 He depicts such prosaic urban sights as back alleys, water tanks, and elevated trains with the same subtlety he demonstrates when rendering the charm of a Parisian cafe or a Venetian salone.
 Boul's artistic interests extend from barnyards to barbershops, from wheelbarrows to watering cans.

 “Hard Bargain Farm” explores the life of Alice Lescinska Lowe (1880-1951) and Henry Gardiner Ferguson (1882-1966), and their home at Hard Bargain Farm in Accokeek, Maryland, directly across the Potomac River from George Washington’s Mount Vernon.
 The exhibit highlights many of Alice Ferguson’s paintings of Hard Bargain Farm, a passion she pursued throughout time on the farm.
 Alice Ferguson also developed an interest in amateur archeology and helped unearth artifacts of the Piscataway tribe and other original Native American settlements along the Potomac.
 The Alice Ferguson Foundation was established by Henry Ferguson in 1954 to memorialize Alice and her dedication to Hard Bargain Farm and the preservation of the environment around it.